clarenceb/aspnetmvcapp-win-aks/README.md

 * Solution file in this dir
 * Project direct in a subdir
 * Running Docker Desktop on Windows 11 (with Windows Containers mode)
-* Using Process Isolation for containers
+* Using Process Isolation for containers (on desktop and AKS)

 ```pwsh
 wget https://github.com/microsoft/windows-container-tools/releases/download/v1.1/LogMonitor.exe